MarcAnt01/Fluent-Screen-Recorder/README.md

 The app supports Windows 10 1809+ .
 It is a uwp app that can run on Windows 10 for PCs and Surface Hub.

+### Contributions

+Contributions are appreciated, anyway you should open an issue explaining what you want to implement and why first, in order to avoid spending time on something that couldn't be merged.

+### Bug reports

+The best way to report a bug is opening a ticket in this repo.
+In order to be helpful, you should specify the app version (without using the word latest), your Windows 10 version, what is happening in detail and the repro-steps.

+### Feature requests

+Also for requesting features the best way is opening a ticket in this repo, providing as much information as possible.

 ### Credits
 - [Robert Mikhayelyan](https://github.com/robmikh) for the core of the app and the encoder;
 - [UWP Community Discord Server](https://discord.com/channels/372137812037730304/625787190605250590/701120022793158686) for helping me during the making of the app.